wp-plugins/tpg-get-posts/readme.txt

 This default usage will return the last 5 posts in reverse chronological order.
 It will display the post similarly to a standard post, honoring the <!more> tag to produce a teaser.
 Meta data showing post date, author, modified date, comments, categories and tags is also displayed.

 See the usage section in 'Other Notes' for a list of parms and more examples of use.
-Full doc on the plugin setting page.
+Full documentation is on the plugin settings page.

-The premium version supports:
+The premium extension supports:

 * extended cat__and, cat__not_in and cat__in and other taxonmy
 * the short code to be added to a text widget